Asif-shah786/rescript_scraper/api/README.md

 - Swagger UI: `http://localhost:8000/docs`
 - ReDoc: `http://localhost:8000/redoc`

-## Deployment
+## Local Development

+For local development:
+1. Make sure you have Chrome installed
+2. Install Python dependencies
+3. Set up your Firebase credentials
+4. Run the server locally

-The API can be deployed to:
+The API will be accessible at `http://localhost:8000` and can be used with your local development environment.
-- Render
-- AWS Lambda + API Gateway
-- Any other platform that supports Python applications

-Make sure to set up the necessary environment variables and Firebase credentials in your deployment environment.